QSD-Group/QSDsan/docs/source/index.rst

 Join the community
 ------------------
-We would like to build an open and welcoming community, you can always post issues on our GitHub homepage or contact any of the Quantitative Sustainable Design Group memebers.
-If you would like to contribute, please follow our contribution guide:
+We would like to build an open and welcoming community, you can always post issues on our `GitHub homepage <https://github.com/QSD-Group/QSDsan/issues>`_ or contact any of the Quantitative Sustainable Design Group memebers.
+We are always excited to have new members in our team.

+If you would like to contribute, please follow our contribution guide, thank you for making QSDsan better!

 .. toctree::
    :maxdepth: 1